 The biomechanics are straightforward.
 A longer lever arm (straight arm) means more torque at the shoulder for a given dumbbell weight.
 A shorter lever arm (bent arm) means less torque.
-Coratella et al. (2020) found that straight-arm lateral raises produced slightly higher medial deltoid EMG activation than bent-elbow variations, which makes sense because the longer lever forces the muscle to work harder per pound of dumbbell (Coratella et al., 2020, Int J Environ Res Public Health).
-But here is the practical tradeoff: the bent arm version lets you use heavier weight and maintain stricter form, which means more total mechanical tension on the muscle across a set.
+Coratella et al. (2020) found that straight-arm lateral raises produced slightly higher medial deltoid EMG activation than bent-elbow variations, which makes sense because the longer lever forces the muscle to work harder per pound of dumbbell.
+But the practical tradeoff matters: the bent arm version lets you use heavier weight and maintain stricter form, which means more total mechanical tension on the muscle across a set.
 Both versions build shoulders.
 The bent arm version is just more forgiving.

 This guide covers the exact technique, Coach Ty's real-time cues, the mistakes that turn this into a trap exercise, and how to progress from beginner to advanced variations.

-Bent arm lateral raise muscles targeted diagram showing medial deltoid, anterior deltoid, upper trapezius, and supraspinatus activation with 90-degree elbow bend
+Bent arm lateral raise muscles activated: medial deltoid as the primary mover, anterior deltoid and supraspinatus assisting, and upper trapezius stabilizing the scapula during shoulder abduction with a 90-degree elbow bend

-Bent arm lateral raise muscles targeted: medial deltoid is the primary mover, with the anterior deltoid, upper trapezius, and supraspinatus assisting.
+Bent arm lateral raise muscles targeted: the medial deltoid is the primary mover, with the anterior deltoid, supraspinatus, and upper trapezius assisting and stabilizing.

 How to Do a Bent Arm Lateral Raise (Step-by-Step)